Gh0stCodesDisBots/IP-tools/README.md

 IP-tools
 ========

-This tool has two feature currently:
+This tool has three feature currently:

   1. View ip address of a website
   2. View your own ip address